HAV Hydrogen is to build its first full-size prototype Zero Emission Pod

 HAV Hydrogen is to build its first full-size prototype Zero Emission PodWritten by Nick Blenkey

-HAV Hydrogen, a subsidiary of Norway’s HAV Group ASA, has received NOK 12.4 million (about $1.2 million) in funding from Innovation Norway’s Environmental Technology Scheme to build, test and certify a full-scale prototype of its Zero Emission Pod – a containerized hydrogen (H2) energy system for ships.
+A hydrogen-fueled engine room in a box, ready to plug and play?
+HAV Hydrogen, a subsidiary of Norway’s HAV Group ASA is on track to deliver just that sort of “hydrogen made simple” solution.
+It has received NOK 12.4 million (about $1.2 million) in funding from Innovation Norway’s Environmental Technology Scheme to build, test and certify a full-scale prototype of its Zero Emission Pod – a containerized hydrogen (H2) energy system for ships.

 The Zero Emission Pod received Approval in Principle (AiP) from DNV last year.
 It is a complete deck house in which several hydrogen fuel cells are mounted together with a complete hydrogen distribution system, control and safety system including emergency shutdown system, ventilation system, cooling system, and DC/DC power distribution system.